The Benefits of a Central AC Unit

 Line Sets

-If your central air conditioner has been running for more than 10 years, you should hire a professional to inspect the line sets.
-These are the copper tubes that connect the indoor evaporator coil and the outdoor compressor and condenser.
-The lines are filled with refrigerant, and any corrosion or cracks can result in leaks, which will result in poor cooling and more expensive cost of energy.
+If your central air conditioner has been in use for more than 10 years, it is recommended to engage a professional to check the line sets.
+These are the copper tubes that connect the indoor evaporator coil to the outdoor compressor and condenser.
+The lines are filled with refrigerant, and any cracks or corrosion can result in leaks, which could result in a decrease in cooling and higher cost of energy.

 Air Filter